pgspider/sqlite_fdw/README.md

 - `sqlite_fdw` don't provides limited support of boolean values if `bool` column in foreign table mapped to SQLite `text` [affinity](https://www.sqlite.org/datatype3.html).

 ### UUID values
 - `sqlite_fdw` UUID values support exists only for `uuid` columns in foreign table.
-SQLite documentation recommends to store UUID as value with both `blob` and `text` [affinity](https://www.sqlite.org/datatype3.html). `sqlite_fdw` can read both `text` and `blob` values.
+SQLite documentation recommends to store UUID as value with both `blob` and `text` [affinity](https://www.sqlite.org/datatype3.html). `sqlite_fdw` can read both `text` and `blob` values, but writes only values with affinity determined by `column_type` option.
-- Affinity of UUID value in SQLite table determined by `column_type` option of the column for `INSERT` and `UPDATE` commands and also for searched UUID value in `WHERE` predicate.
+- Expected affinity of UUID value in SQLite table determined by `column_type` option of the column for `INSERT` and `UPDATE` commands and also for searched UUID value in `WHERE` predicate.
 This means visible `SELECT uuid_column ...
 WHERE 1=1` and filtred `SELECT uuid_column ...
-WHERE uuid_column=''` will get different results.
-First command gives *all possible* UUID values.
+WHERE uuid_column='...'` will get different results.
+First command gives *all possible readable* UUID values with both affinities if there are.
 Second command will filter *only values of preferred affinity* determined by `column_type` option of the column.
-- Common limitation of PostgreSQL determines we [can read UUID values in many forms](https://www.postgresql.org/docs/15/datatype-uuid.html), but PostgreSQL gives to `sqlite_fdw` always normalized UUID value for `INSERT`, `UPDATE` commands or `WHERE` predicate calculation.
+- Common limitation of PostgreSQL text UUID operations determines we [can read UUID values in many forms](https://www.postgresql.org/docs/15/datatype-uuid.html), but PostgreSQL gives to `sqlite_fdw` always normalized UUID value look like `a0eebc99-9c0b-4ef8-bb6d-6bb9bd380a11` for `INSERT`, `UPDATE` commands or `WHERE` predicate calculation.
 This means for SQLite `text` affinity values we can read all possible forms, but new inserted values will be normalized according PostgreSQL rules.
-Also in `WHERE` predicate calculation will be used only normalized form fo UUID value.
+Also in `WHERE` predicate calculation will be used only normalized form for UUID value.
 Hence `SELECT uuid_column ...
 WHERE 1=1` and filtred `SELECT uuid_column ...
-WHERE uuid_column=''` will get different results if there is some not normalized but possible UUID text values.
+WHERE uuid_column='...'` will get different results if there is some not normalized but possible UUID text values.

 Tests
 -----